necrokochou/AD-Task-3/readme.md

 ## Overview

 A simple web application demonstrating database connectivity checks using PHP, HTML, and CSS.
 This project showcases best practices in file organization, naming conventions, and component-based development for educational purposes.
+Features login and logout of stored accounts in database.

 ### Key Components

 - Database Connectivity Checking
+- Login/Logout using Database

 ### Technology